 - If you are Self-employed – Certificate of Registration to the Social Security Services as self-employed

-For the registration of the family members who are also citizens of the UE, the applicants must submit a document attesting to the existence of a family relationship, applicable to the spouse and to all direct dependents under the age of 21.
+For the registration of the family members of the Union Citizen who are also citizens of the UE, the applicants must submit a document attesting to the existence of a family relationship, applicable to the spouse and to all direct dependents under 21.

 All documents issued aboard must be translated officially by the Press and Information Office, in case they are not in Greek or English.